Skip to content

 # Create a dedicated ServiceAccount for this specific workload

-oc create sa root-service-app -n secure-app-demo
+oc create sa root-service-app -n scc-governance-lab

 We will grant this specific identity the anyuid SCC, which allows the pod to choose its own User ID (including 0).